cafkafk/rime/README.md

 And it gets even better, because rime is very simple, and you could easily run your own version.
-And if that's not your cup of tea, or you're a developer that needs a hosted version that "just works", we also have rime.cx, our own kuberenets cluster hosting rime, with plenty of beef to handle all your requests.
+And if that's not your cup of tea, or you're a developer that needs a hosted version that "just works", we also have rime.cx, our own kubernetes cluster hosting rime, with plenty of beef to handle all your requests.
 And if you wanna make your own cluster with a rime deployment, we provided an example of how to do that as well, and a ghcr.io container as part of the flake.